Schoolies Week Survival Guide

 into a cyclone and spills all over the place.

-are about ten times more likely to get king hit at Schoolies Gold Coast than any
+are about ten times more likely to get coward punched at Schoolies Gold Coast than any

 - In a crowd, be